Free: Healthy Freezer Meals Recipe Ebook

 How To Can Salsa:

-Preserve the fresh ingredients in this salsa with this easy method.
+Preserve the ingredients in this fresh salsa recipe with this easy method.
 It will last 12 months (or even longer)!

 - Fill the jars.
 Remove the jars from the water and put them on a towel.
 Fill with salsa, leaving 1/4 inch space at the top.
 Wipe any salsa from the rim.
 Remove the lids from the water, one at a time, dry off, and close tightly with the band.